GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/09.181-190/08.Star-of-Our-Hope/docs.md

 ---
+title: |
-title: 188.
-Star of Our Hope
+    188. Star of Our Hope - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 188.
+Star of Our Hope.
+Star of our hope!
+He'll soon appear, The last loud trumpet speaks Him near; Hail Him, all saints, from pole to pole- How welcome to the faithful soul!
+    keywords:  |
-    keywords: Church Hymnal, Star of Our Hope, Star of our hope!
-He'll soon appear,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Star of Our Hope, Star of our hope!
+He'll soon appear.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 188. STAR OF OUR HOPE
+####  Church Hymnal 1941,

 ```txt

 1.
 Star of our hope!
 He'll soon appear,
 The last loud trumpet speaks Him near;